kjantzer/bui/presenters/tabs/README.md

 // optional, id will be used if not set static get path(){ return 'menu-title/'+this.model.id }

+// optional, stop display of view for any reason static get canDisplay(){ return true }
 ```

 Then list the custom elements one per line